Fallenour/Directory/README.md

 <h2> 👋 Introduction </h2>

 Caffiene fueled, adreneline driven, TDD based multi-discipline principal architect with a push it till it breaks mentality.

-I'll eat your lunch, my lunch, and your mom's lunch too, because Im a fatass whos hungry for more knowledge, capabilities, and those damn orange flavored creme filled cupcakes by Hostess.
-I give credit where its due.
+I'll eat your lunch, my lunch, the ticket queue, and the pipeline too, because I want it more than you do & Im a fatass whos hungry for more knowledge, capabilities, and those damn orange flavored creme filled cupcakes by Hostess.

+I believe respect & recognition are both earned, and I give credit where its due.

 I acknowledge hardwork, effort, and honest attempts, even when it fails.
+I push people to become their best version of themselves, even if they don't believe it themselves, and I don't accept the mediocre version of you.
+I believe that anyone can become anything they can want to be, and they will become everything they believe they will be.

 If I don't like you, you won't have to wonder about it long.
 <br>
 <br>
 ![status](https://img.shields.io/badge/status-up-brightgreen) ![](https://visitor-badge.glitch.me/badge?page_id=github.com/fallenour)